-- Strain the tea with the strainer (or the cheesecloth – depends on what you decided to use).
+- Strain the tea with the strainer (or the cheesecloth).
 Just a heads up, you might need to strain it more than once (like two to three times) to get all the plant bits out.
 If some plant bits remain after you’ve strained it several times, don’t fuss over it (it won't impact effectiveness).

 If you'd like to give yourself some natural highlights, it's simple to do using a hair rinse.
 All you need to do is add 1/8 cup chamomile and 1/8 cup calendula to the basic herbal tea rinse recipe (listed above) and follow the same directions.
 This won't give your hair any extreme, harsh highlights (like you might get at a salon), but a gentle sort of lighter tint.